 You or your supervisor may request to change the supervision.
 Either to include a co-supervisor (due to scientific or technical reasons).
 Or to change the supervisor altogether.

-Any change to supervision has to be presented and validated by the program Scientific Committee (SC).
-Hence, in order to request it, you must:
+Any supervision change must be presented and validated by the program Scientific Committee (SC).
+Hence, to request it, you must:

 As soon as we receive this information, we will convene the program SC and follow up as soon as possible.